 How many networks can the sensor test?

-Set-up Wireless SSIDs and Wired Ethernet from the networks settings page:
+Set-up Wireless SSIDs and Wired Ethernet from the network settings page.

 When ethernet is configured on the sensor, it tries to connect to the ethernet > wifi > mobile and will use the first available connection to connect to the cloud.